SciGaP/DEPRECATED-scigap-docs/Gateway-Configurations.md

 #### WSO2 IS Configuration
 1. Setting up WSO2 IS for the new gateway.
 2. Once PGA is cloned all information related to user identity will be in app/config/pga_config.php.
-No modifications required for users who are using Super and and hosted IS.
+No modifications required for users who are using 	hosted IS.
 3. For user identity management we could either use Airavata WSO2 IS or users own WSO2 IS.
 4. Download WSO2 Identity Server 5.0 from http://product-dist.wso2.com/products/identity-server/5.0.0/wso2is-5.0.0.zip
 5. Extract the downloaded IS binary archive to a location <IS_HOME>.